Trouble Breathing? You May Breathe Easier With Steam

 Asthma has many fathers and no cure.
 It’s a chronic condition that can greatly restrict lifestyle.
 Even otherwise fit and healthy people have to think twice before exerting themselves if they suffer from asthma.
 Allergies, exercise, mold, dust mites, air pollution, pet dander—none of these triggers are going away anytime soon, so managing asthma symptoms will continue to be a challenge for those who suffer from the disease.

-A steam room will not fix your respiratory issues, but it could help bolster your asthma maintenance regimen and help relieve symptoms.
-It’s definitely worth a try, especially considering the other advantages of steam therapy.
+A steam room will not fix your respiratory issues, but it may help bolster your respiratory maintenance regimen and help relieve symptoms.
+It’s definitely worth a try, especially considering the other potential advantages of steam therapy.